vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 Make API Calls
 ~~~~~~~~~~~~~~

-Now that you have the access token and the endpoint URL, you can make web requests to your SmartApp endpoint using whatever tool you prefer.
+Now that you have the access token and the endpoint URI, you can make web requests to your SmartApp endpoint using whatever tool you prefer.

 Get the ``"uri"`` returned above, and add any endpoints your SmartApp exposes (e.g., ``/switches``).